aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 # ...
 ```

-Let's also added debug points to all critical functions to see the precise execution timeline of our race condition.
+We have added debug points to all critical functions to see the precise execution timeline of our race condition.

 I then attempted to manually trigger the race condition, setting initial state to use `test@email.htb`, triggering `sendVerification`, then updating email to `hacker@apexsurvive.htb` within the sleep duration, before the email is sent.